 Topography: The parcel has rolling topography with ravines, drainages and steep hillsides.
 There is minimal grass land and the timber is considered to have negligible logging potential as a result of the steep terrain.
-The North Fork of Stickney Creek crosses through the subject along the west and south boundaries.
-There are other drainages which are seasonal.
-The grazing lease indicates the property has a caring capacity of 4 animal unit months (AUM'S).
+The majority of the timber is fir and there is some pine which has some pine beetle infestation.
+The grazing lease indicates the property has a caring capacity of 33 animal unit months (AUM'S).

 Soil Conditions: Soil conditions are unknown.
 No soil tests were provided to your appraiser.

-A title policy should be used for the final determination of Easements: easements and encroachments.
+Easements: A title policy should be used for the final determination of easements and encroachments.

 Access: The subject parcel has no legal access and physical access is from adjacent private property.

+Water: There is no live water on the subject parcel other than seasonal runoff.

-Water: The North Fork of Stickney Creek and other seasonal runoff.
-Utilities: None Flood Plain: The subject parcel is not located in an area that has been mapped for flood hazards but seasonal runoff has washed out most existing roads.
+Utilities: None Flood Plain: The subject parcel is not located in an area that has not been mapped for flood hazards.
 Nuisances or Hazards: None of the surrounding uses appear to have an adverse impact on the subject property.
 Improvements: There are no improvements on the property.